GDIATTA/AWS_Data_Engineer/README.md

 #### Chapter 1 : -------------------------------- Visual ETL with AWS Glue Studio --------------------------------------------- :

- We want to make an ETL like : Source : **S3 Bucket  --------> Transform --------> Target : S3 Bucket** <br>
+ Make an ETL like : Source : **S3 Bucket  --------> Transform --------> Target : S3 Bucket** <br>

 **AWS Glue Studio**, It's a simple visual interface in AWS Glue Studio to create your ETL/ELT jobs.
-For that, the first thing we are going to do, is creating a job :<br>
+For that, the first thing you're going to do, is creating a job :<br>
  1. **Connect to the console**.<br>
  2. **Choose ETL jobs from the navigation pane**.<br>
  3. **Select an option create a job from a sample job**: <br>